 Is Habit Reversal Training Effective?

 Over the years, many studies have been performed to determine the efficiency of HRT.
-To date, many major mental health organizations recognize it as an effective form of treatment, including the American Psychological Association, Tourette Association of America, and the National Institutes of Health.
-Of course, individual results will vary depending on the severity of one’s condition, the complexity of its factors, and individual motivation and commitment.
+Many major mental health organizations recognize it as an effective form of treatment, including the American Psychological Association, the Tourette Association of America, and the National Institutes of Health.
+Of course, individual results will vary depending on the severity of a condition, the complexity of its factors, and motivation and commitment.

-HRT is generally well accepted by professionals, and is constantly being adapted to better treat a wider variety of behavioral conditions.
+Professionals generally accept HRT as a beneficial treatment approach, and HRT is constantly being adapted to better treat a wider variety of behavioral conditions.
 Since its development, HRT methods have undergone experimental randomized controlled trials, single-subject designs, and uncontrolled group designs.
+Various studies show that HRT can effectively help address tics, nail-biting, body-focused repetitive behaviors, and trichotillomania.1,8,9,10,11

 Risks of Habit Reversal Training

-Evidence shows that HRT is more likely to improve a person’s bad habits.
+Evidence shows that HRT can improve bad habits.
 However, with any means of treatment, there is the possibility of an adverse reaction within patients.
 In the cases of HRT, if therapy is not implemented carefully, individuals may replace unhealthy behaviors with even worse ones.
-For example, replacing nail-biting with smoking cigarettes does not represent improvement.
+For example, replacing nail-biting with smoking cigarettes does not represent an improvement.
 Still, if working with a therapist as intended, this risk should not be of concern.

 Criticisms of Habit Reversal Training

-HRT criticism is also minimal.
+Habit reversal training criticisms are also minimal.
 However, because diagnosable conditions or undesired behaviors vary between individuals, results will also reflect this.
 Because of this, HRT may not be the best form of treatment for everyone.
 More invasive forms of therapy with the addition of medication may be needed to reduce or terminate a person’s negative behaviors.
 In these cases, therapists may recommend a more appropriate course of treatment.
-HRT may also be performed alongside other forms of therapy such as CBT or DBT.
+HRT may also be performed alongside other forms of therapy, such as cognitive behavioral therapy (CBT) or dialectical behavior therapy (DBT).
 This can help make for a more effective and comprehensive treatment plan.

 Habit Reversal Examples

-HRT typically follows a certain progression, despite the specific behavioral condition it is intended to treat.
+HRT typically follows specific progressions despite the specific behavioral condition it is intended to treat.
 Still, an individual’s personal needs are always considered.

 The following are examples of how HRT may be utilized in the treatment of skin picking, tics, and trichotillomania:

-For the treatment of skin picking, a therapist may begin by asking the client to describe times in which this habit was most prevalent.13 Describing the experience aloud may trigger a person to engage in skin picking.
-Throughout the session, the therapist will call attention to this, so that the client develops a heightened awareness of their behavior.
-Repeating the process continually helps uncover identifying warning signs, which may be used proactively to prevent future skin picking occurrences.
-This exercise is conducted until the client identifies every situation that may induce skin picking urges.
+When treating skin picking with HRT, a therapist may ask the client to describe times when this habit was most prevalent.12 Describing the experience aloud may trigger a person to engage in skin picking.
+The therapist will call attention to this so the client develops a heightened awareness of their behavior throughout the session.
+Repeating the process helps uncover identifying warning signs, which may be used proactively to prevent future skin-picking occurrences.
+This exercise is conducted until the client recognizes every situation that may induce skin-picking urges.

 Habit Reversal Training for Tics